Careless and Dangerous Driving Solicitors

 What is the difference between Careless Driving and Dangerous Driving?

-- Careless driving, also known as driving without due care and attention, means that the standard driving is below the standard expected by a competent and careful driver.
+- Careless driving, also known as driving without due care and attention, means that the standard of driving is below the standard expected by a competent and careful driver.

 - Dangerous driving is far below the standard expected by a competent and careful driver.